So Much History

 Robinson and Brooklyn Dodger president Branch Rickey, a one-time big-league catcher and manager, were the courageous protagonists of the integration story, but neither was poised to champion the cause of the continuation of the Negro Leagues.
 Robinson had played one season in Kansas City in 1945 and had quickly soured on the experience.
 He was surprised by the lack of formal contracts, the lack of consistency and professionalism in umpiring and scorekeeping, the poor quality of buses and accommodations, and the drinking and late-night partying of his teammates.

 Robinson later voiced his scathing critiques in a 1948 article for Ebony titled “What’s Wrong with Negro Baseball,” in which he scolded owners “to place more emphasis on the character and morals of the men they select” and less on “worrying so much about heavy schedules and getting in as many games as they can, regardless of the caliber of ball that is played.”
 Back in 1945, before Rickey came calling, Robinson declared his intentions to retire from baseball altogether.
 Rickey was no fan of the Negro Leagues either.
 He, too, disparaged Negro League owners as unprofessional and lamented their lack of centralized leadership.
 Branch Rickey, a one-time big-league catcher and manager, had put into motion a secret plan to find and sign a Black player.

 Rickey wanted to start his own franchise, the Brooklyn Brown Dodgers, in an upstart all-Black United States League.
 This was likely primarily conceived to give cover to his scouts to start watching Black players.
 As it turned out, Dodgers general manager Branch Rickey was already scouting African Americans, ostensibly for a new Negro league but in reality for his major league team.
-He forged a secret arrangement with Robinson in August 1945.
+He forged a secret arrangement with Robinson in August 1945, where he interviewed Robinson for three hours, during which he hectored, lectured, and tested the young athlete.
 Jackie Robinson, officially signed with the Dodgers minor league team Montreal Royals in 1946.
+He then sparred with the Monarchs over the terms of Robinson’s acquisition.
+“There is no Negro league as such, as far as I am concerned,” Rickey said, adding that the Negro Leagues “have no right to expect organized baseball to respect them.

 Shopping Basket